Can a common drug shrink rare facial tumors in kids?

 Summary

-This study tests if the drug rapamycin can reduce the size of large, hard-to-treat lymphatic malformations in the face and neck of children.
-About 28 children aged 0 to 18 will take rapamycin by mouth for 6 months.
-The goal is to see if the malformations shrink by at least one-fifth, improve quality of life, and reduce symptoms like bleeding.
+This study tests whether the drug rapamycin can reduce the size of large, hard-to-treat lymphatic malformations in the face and neck of children.
+About 28 kids aged 0 to 18 will take rapamycin by mouth for 6 months.
+The main goal is to see if the malformations shrink by at least one-fifth, which could ease breathing, swallowing, and pain.

 Disclaimer Read more